petershin/liferay-learn/docs/liferay-cloud/latest/en/customizing-liferay-dxp-in-the-cloud/using-the-liferay-dxp-service/upgrading-your-liferay-dxp-instance.md

 ## Perform the Data Upgrade

+!!! important
+    Before {bdg-secondary}`Liferay 7.4 U82/GA82`, the `db_upgrade_client.sh` file was named `db_upgrade.sh`.

 DXP bundles provide an upgrade tool that is used for data upgrades.
-This tool is invoked through a script included in the bundle, `db_upgrade.sh`.
+This tool is invoked through a script included in the bundle, `db_upgrade_client.sh`.

 !!! note
     The database upgrade tool can be pre-configured for more flexibility when it runs.
 See [Using the Database Upgrade Tool](https://learn.liferay.com/w/dxp/installation-and-upgrades/upgrading-liferay/upgrade-basics/using-the-database-upgrade-tool) for more information on advanced usage.